 The CSO may work with an organisation’s Committee to develop procedures specific to their environment to assist with minimising risk to children, provide education to coaches, administrators and volunteers working with children and promote the organisation’s policies and procedures to all members.

 The Office for Recreation, Sport and Racing is currently working on updating the resources on this page.
 To access unlinked documents and discuss the update timeframe please phone 1300 714 990.

 Play by the Rules provides:

 Online training in Child Protection and Harassment and Discrimination is recommended for all involved in delivering services and activities to children.
 Coaches and Team Managers in particular should complete this and be required to present the certificate to the club for recording.

 Resources including coach guidelines, chaperone information, junior team selection policy template and more.

-From 1 July 2019, South Australia’s child-related employment and volunteer screening will be replaced with a new Working With Children Check (WWCC), as legislated under the Child Safety (Prohibited Persons) Act 2016.
-The introduction of the new legislation is being led by the Department of Human Services (DHS).
+On 1 July 2019, South Australia’s child-related employment and volunteer screening was replaced with a new Working with Children Check (WWCC), as legislated under the Child Safety (Prohibited Persons) Act 2016.

-From 1 July 2019 all employees and volunteers working with children must have a valid child-related clearance.
+Transitional provisions allow all employees and volunteers working with children to have a valid child-related clearance.
 This means:

 Queries should be directed to the DHS Screening Unit on 1300 321 592.